NickNaskida/cog-whisper-diarization/README.md

 # Cog Whisper Diarization

-Audio transcribing + diarization pipeline.
+⚡️ Insanely fast audio transcribing + diarization pipeline.
+Fork that implements Batched Processing, which speeds up the whole pipeline by 3-4 times.

+Transcribes and diarizes 2-hour-long audio in 3 minutes (batch_size=64)

 ## AI/ML Models used